aanban/esp32_hdsp2112/README.md

 ### 1.1. wiring of the two MCP23s17
 ---
-The two MCP23s17 can be connected to the SPI bus in parallel and with a common CS signal.
-Doing so, please note the following.
+It is possible to connect multiple MCP23s17s to a SPI bus in parallel with a single CS signal only.
+Steps to do:
 1. The address pins A0..A2 of the MCP23s17 must be wired so that each module has a unique address.
 ```
 pre-assigned Address-Pins in this setup: